 Fibromyalgia is a recently recognized disease that produces chronic muscle pain and exhaustion.
 It is a relatively common disease that affects around a 4% of the population.
 Its diagnosis requires 3 main criteria to be met and at least 4 subcriteria.

-The history of 5-HTP as an effective method to treat fibromyalgia started with the studies of Fenclonine.
+The history of 5-HTP as an effective element to treat fibromyalgia started with the studies of Fenclonine.
 This drug blocks a tryptophan enzyme that synthesizes serotonin, inhibiting the production of this neurotransmitter.

-In the decade between the 1960s and the 1970s, the predominant theory was that increased serotonin levels produced migraines .
-But this opinion was proven to be false, since it is completely the opposite, increased serotonin levels reduce the migraine symptoms.
+In the decade between the 1960s and the 1970s, the predominant theory was that high serotonin levels produced migraines.
+However, this opinion was proven to be false because it is completely the opposite.
+Now we now that high serotonin levels reduce the symptoms of migraine.

-Researchers found out those who suffered headaches experienced a severe muscle pain when they took Fenclonine.
-However, this unexpected effect led to important advances in fibromyalgia and to explain the symptoms of the disease.
+Researchers found out that those who suffered headaches experienced a severe muscle pain when they took Fenclonine.
+However, this unexpected effect led to important advances in fibromyalgia in order to explain its symptoms.

 The researchers also found that people who suffered migraines reacted to it much more intensely than others who did not suffer from headaches.
 However, those who did not suffer these diseases did not react to Fenclonine.
 These facts proved the sensitivity of those who suffered migraines to low serotonin levels.

-In conclusion, migraine and fibromyalgia have a common characteristic: Both are diseases that are produced by low serotonin levels.
+In conclusion, migraine and fibromyalgia have one thing in common: Both are diseases that go along low serotonin levels.

-After 25 years of research in the matter, a renowned scientific stated:
+After 25 years of research in the matter, a renowned scientist stated:

-“In my opinion, which coincides with that of other pain specialists, taking 5-HTP may reduce to a large extent the symptoms and pains of primary fibromyalgia.”
+“My opinion coincides with that of other pain specialists: taking 5-HTP can significantly reduce the symptoms and pains of primary fibromyalgia.”
 Double-blind clinical studies support this conclusion.

 Can we combine 5-HTP supplementation with Saint John’s Wort extract?

-Yes.
-In fact, the two work very well together.
-More than 25 clinical trials have proven that St. John’s wort extract is more effective than antidepressants in the treatment of mild/ moderate depression.
+Of course.
+In fact, the two work together very well.
+More than 25 clinical trials have proven that St. John’s wort extract is more effective than antidepressants to treat mild/ moderate depression.
 In more severe cases, the advice is to take 5-HTP along with the St. John’s wort extract.

 You should make sure that you are taking the standard St. John’s wort extract with 0.3% of hypericin.

 Yes.
 In fact, there are excellent studies that have proven that 5-HTP is an effective remedy for depression.
-5-HTP often produces very good results in patients who do not respond to normal antidepressant medicines.
+5-HTP usually produces very good results in patients who do not respond to antidepressant medicines.